Best Cyber Monday TV Deals

 LG 65-Inch C1 Series 4K OLED Smart TV

 We didn’t test this 65-inch 4K OLED TV, the LG OLED65C1AUB, in LG’s step-up C1 Series for 2021, which is sold via warehouse clubs.
-However, we did test the similar model sold at electronics stores and mass merchants—the LG OLED65C1PUB, see links above—which is about the same price, and it’s one the best TVs we’ve evaluated this year, with top-notch picture quality, effective HDR, and great sound.
-(Since it’s now selling at about the same price as the BX set above, we think it’s a better deal.)
-The price at Costco still appears to be good.
+However, we did test the similar model sold at electronics stores and mass merchants—the LG OLED65C1PUB—which is about the same price, and it’s one the best TVs we’ve evaluated this year, with top-notch picture quality, effective HDR, and great sound.
+The price at Costco is good through Dec.
+12.

-Earlier in the week the price had dropped nearly $70 at Walmart on this 65-inch 4K smart TV from Samsung, an entry-level model in the company’s mainstream non-QLED 4K TV lineup for 2020.
-Unfortunately, the price is back up to the price at Best Buy.
+Last week the price had dropped nearly $70 at Walmart on this 65-inch 4K smart TV from Samsung, an entry-level model in the company’s mainstream non-QLED 4K TV lineup for 2020.
+Unfortunately, the price is back up to the price it’s been selling for at Best Buy and Target.
 It’s a decent overall performer, though its HDR performance is ineffective, mainly due to peak brightness limitations.
 (Samsung TVs support the HDR10, HDR10+, and HLG HDR formats.)
 Compared with the TU8000 models above it, this set lacks a few features, including an enhanced game mode, and it has only two, rather than three, HDMI inputs.

 CR’s test results: Samsung UN65TU7000 65-inch TV

-Right now Amazon has the best price on this 65-inch 4K LCD/LED smart TV from TCL, a Roku TV model in TCL’s step-up 6-Series sets for 2020, a model that already offers a lot for the money, including satisfying overall picture quality and a very effective HDR experience—something that not many TVs in this price range can match.
+Right now, Walmart has the best price on this 65-inch 4K LCD/LED smart TV from TCL, though we did see it for about $100 less during Black Friday sales.
+It’s a Roku TV model in TCL’s step-up 6-Series sets for 2020, a model that already offers a lot for the money, including satisfying overall picture quality and a very effective HDR experience—something that not many TVs in this price range can match.
 (The TV supports both the HDR10 and Dolby Vision HDR formats.)
 One interesting element of this TV is it uses mini LEDs in its full-array LED backlight with local dimming, which can help improve the dark scenes and contrast.
-This is one of the best Black Friday deals we’ve seen so far.

 CR’s test results: TCL 65R635 65-inch TV